sheltoncarr/spotify_app/README.md

 After setting up the account, you will need to collect your Client ID, Client Secret, and Redirect URL (I set my Redirect URL to be https://localhost:8888/callback) and put these in a .env file.

-They you will need to create your virtual environment and install the requirements.txt packages.
+Then you will need to create your virtual environment and install the requirements.txt packages.

 Once this is done, navigate to the respository holding the main.py file in your terminal and execute the following command:
 `streamlit run main.py`